nicholas-brooks/SystemTextJsonPatch-Example/README.md

     ```
     dotnet add package SystemTextJsonPatch
     ```
-2. Add the Converter to System.Text.Json in `Program.cs` via:
+2. Add the Converter to System.Text.Json in `Program.cs` via (e.g. see [Program.cs](/Program.cs)):
     ```cs
+    using SystemTextJsonPatch.Converters;
+    ...

     builder.Services.Configure<JsonOptions>(o =>
         o.SerializerOptions.Converters.Add(new JsonPatchDocumentConverterFactory()));
     ```

 ## Examples

-Check `exmaples.http` for examples of the HTTP calls.
-You can actually run the examples, by opening `examples.http` in VS Code using the [Rest Client Extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
+Check [examples.http](/examples.http) for examples of the HTTP Patch calls.

+You can actually run the examples, by opening [examples.http](/examples.http) in VS Code using the [Rest Client Extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).

 ## Notes

-* `MapPatch` is provided using an extension method.
+* HTTP Patch support in Minimal API is provided by the `MapPatch` endpoint registration method.
+In .NET 6 that is using an extension method (see [Extensions.cs](/Extensions.cs)).
 This is a built-in method from .NET 7.
-* Patch support is provided by `[HttpPatch]` attribute for Controller based actions.
+* HTTP Patch support is provided by the built-in `[HttpPatch]` attribute for Controller based action methods.